ndiego/outermost/README.md

 #### GitHub Updater
 1. Install and activate the GitHub Updater plugin using the [installation instructions](https://github.com/afragen/github-updater/wiki/Installation#upload).
 2. Follow the [General Usage](https://github.com/afragen/github-updater/wiki/General-Usage) instructions to add a personal access token (optional).

+## Changelog

+### 0.2.0 - 2021-03-07

+##### Added

+* Support for Material UI icons
+* Added utility classes for Material UI icons
+* Added utility classes for alternative link styles
+* Added utility classes for opacity

+##### Changed

+* Change article-category to knowledge-base-category
+* Site logo is now restricted to 250px with CSS.
+Fixes a rendering issue in FSE.

+##### Fixed

+* Margin styling for sidebars so it does not impact additional columns blocks.
+* Cover blocks were not respecting the rounded utility classes, so fixed that.
+* Fixed error with incorrect file reference for block variations